|Full time||1 year||September 2017|

 This module is the culmination of students' study and research on the MA.
 It provides them with an opportunity for intensive and detailed research-based exploration of their chosen topic under the guidance of a dissertation supervisor with expertise in their field.
 Students will receive guidance on producing a research proposal and a literature review, and on analysing key historical debates and interpretations of their topic.
 Together with the skills learned in the core module, this will enable them to construct a plan of research on which to base a dissertation.
 Students following the public history route may choose to vary the format of their dissertation and produce an analysis of a practice-based project or examples of public history such as museums, film, television, heritage trails, websites or historic houses.

-This module explores the dramatic changes in British and European society, culture and politics in the nineteenth and twentieth centuries, offering both a wide-ranging survey of this era as a whole, and the chance to specialise in a case study of particular interest.
-It begins with an overview of the period, from the industrial revolution through fascism, communism and the world wars, via the swinging sixties to the current age of the internet.
-This will be team-taught by different specialist staff through combined lecture and workshop sessions.
-The emphasis will be on the historical big picture, with students encouraged to think broadly and comparatively across the period and themes.
-In the workshops, students will discuss and debate the most recent research and interpretations of historians on each topic.
+Twentieth-Century Britain: Politics, Society and Culture explores the cutting-edge debates on British domestic history from 1900 to the present day.
+Ranging widely over political, social and cultural history, the module addresses some of the major themes from across the century, and then gives you the chance to specialise in a case study of particular interest.
+Topics include inter-war film and cinema, the rise and fall of the British Union of Fascists, the ‘Swinging Sixties', and the politics of Margaret Thatcher and Tony Blair.
+The module is team-taught by different specialist staff through combined lecture and workshop sessions.
+In the first term workshops, you will discuss and debate the most recent research and interpretations of historians on each topic.
 In the second half of the module, there is a switch from the broad sweep to the specialist and specific.
-Students will choose to specialise in a case study of particular interest to them.
+You will choose to specialise in a case study of particular interest to you.
 Here, the emphasis will be on exploring and discussing primary source evidence, from Cabinet minutes to films, cartoons and magazines.
-Students will be encouraged both to explore the wide range of London's research libraries and archives, and to present and discuss their findings to other group members.
-Case studies are drawn from current staff research areas and may include: British leisure and culture in the swinging sixties; German nationalism and unification; sickness and health; British fascism; twentieth-century British politics.
+You will be encouraged both to investigate the wide range of London's research libraries and archives, and to present and discuss your findings to other group members.

 The eighteenth century straddles the unfamiliar past and the recognisably modern.
 In this module you study a period of transition and transformation that arguably laid the foundations for, and also created, the fault lines of the world we live in today.
 The eighteenth century was characterized in the West by a powerful will to unify, through global trade and commerce and ideas about humanity.
 Yet there was fragmentation also, through burgeoning national identities, and the shockwaves of the French Revolution.